Standard Terms and Conditions of delivery to RAI Amsterdam B.V.

 8.4 You must not charge RAI a higher price than You charge to other buyers or offer other buyers lower discounts for Products or Services that are comparable in nature, scope and circumstances.

 8.5 You must send your invoice digitally to: invoices@rai.nl.
-If this is not possible, you must send the invoice to the address below:
+If this is not possible, You must send the invoice to the address below:

 RAI Amsterdam B.V.